 - Slipping on a spilled product in a store

 These accidents are all what lawyers call “premises liability” cases.
 Premises liability just means that the owner or management of a place has an obligation to make that place safe.
 If there’s a hazard, they are supposed to either fix it or clearly warn people.

 to find a John Foy office near you

 You can get a full financial recovery no matter where the injury happened.
 You may be afraid to file a claim because you don’t want to upset a loved one, but remember: your claim is not against your loved one.

-Is there a deadline to file a slip and fall claim in Athens?
+Is There a Deadline to File a Slip and Fall Claim in Athens?

 Yes.
 Every slip and fall injury follows tight legal deadlines known as statutes of limitations.
 The Athens courts follow deadlines set by both state and federal law.
-In extreme cases you may have up to two years to file your claim – but in many cases it’s much shorter.
+In extreme cases you may have up to two years to file your claim – but in many cases, it’s much shorter.